Top 3 Reasons Why Dog Nibbles with Front Teeth (Cobbing)

 Your dog has a lot of quirks and behaviors you should take note of, such as nibbling you with his front teeth.
+Some pet owners also refer to this as “cobbing” or doing a “corn on the cob”.
 While you might associate this as an aggressive move, that’s actually not the case at all.
 Here are a few reasons why your dog is nibbling you with his teeth and how you can minimize this behavior.

 1. Nibbling is an Instinctive Behavior

-Your dog nibbling on you with his front teeth is an instinctive behavior, especially for puppies.
+Nibbling or cobbing with the front teeth is an instinctive behavior for dogs, especially for puppies.
 Puppies will learn nibbling behavior as a group and like to play together by softly biting on one another.
 If the puppy doesn’t have any siblings around, you are going to likely be the next best play toy.
 This is more of an affectionate play that the puppy remembers from being very young and he engaged in with his mother.

 Not only is this instinctive behavior, but it also is one of the most common teething behaviors.
 Just like with small babies, puppies will gravitate towards anything that could help relieve the pain of teething.
 If your puppy is nibbling on you as a result of teething, you should purchase some dog chew toys that can help your puppy through the teething process.